mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 Downside:
 * If Lambda is inactive, there's a brief warmup period.
 Subsequent calls will be fine.
 Not an issue with EC2, since it's always on.

+Things you can actually do with an EC2 instance:
+* Super flexible.
+You "own" these machines.
+And can pick memory-optimized, general-purpose, storage-optimized, etc.
+  * But this comes at the cost of you needing to worry about security vulnerabilities, CPU utilization, memory utilization, etc.
+* But scaling this is complicated.
+Let's say [distributed backend for web app](https://www.youtube.com/watch?v=e8Vh9-hsRBo)
+  * Load balancer -> target groups -> automatic scaling group -> one of many EC2s, which actually performs the computation

 ## Footnotes
 #### 1. [Background](#background)
 In researching for this post, I found plenty of interesting statistics about how expensive it can be for a popular website to be unresponsive or unavailable.
 Some of the more interesting stats: